FullStackMaster1/higher-order-observables/rxjs-higher-order-examples/README.md

 # Higher Order Observable Course From Fullstack Master

 This project has all the solutions for the exercises done in the course "Higher Order Observable".
-It has one project 'rxjs-higher-order-examples' which has all RxJS exercises.
+It has one project '**rxjs-higher-order-examples**' which has all RxJS exercises.
-It has another angular-app 'orderMart' for demo angular project where you will learn how to use higher order observables.
+It has another angular-app '**orderMart**' for demo angular project where you will learn how to use higher order observables.

 ## Getting started
 Repository URL: https://github.com/FullStackMaster1/higher-order-observables